DailyTools

 • PBKDF2: NIST-approved, required by some compliance frameworks (FIPS 140-2).
 Uses iterated HMAC-SHA256 with configurable iteration count.
 The weakest of the four options but still far superior to raw SHA-256.

-• Developers: hash passwords with bcrypt or Argon2, never with SHA-256 or MD5
+• Developers: use bcrypt (cost factor 12+) or Argon2id.
+Never SHA-256 or MD5 for passwords.

 Try the free tool referenced in this article